 Fancy Farm is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of adults in Fancy Farm who are college-educated is close to the national average for all communities of 21.84%: 17.06% of the adults in Fancy Farm have a bachelor's degree or advanced degree.
+The education level of Fancy Farm citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+17.06% of adults 25 and older in Fancy Farm have a college degree.

 The per capita income in Fancy Farm in 2022 was $26,605, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
 This equates to an annual income of $106,420 for a family of four.
 However, Fancy Farm contains both very wealthy and poor people as well.